 Customer operations costs for 2021 are expected to be higher when compared to 2020.
-When traffic volumes recover and restrictions related to the COVID-19 pandemic are lifted, costs relating to customer operations will increase.
+As traffic volumes continue to further recover and restrictions related to the COVID-19 pandemic are lifted, costs relating to customer operations will increase.

 Highway Operations